 The most important thing for me as a policy maker is to contribute to policies that affect subgroups that I am passionate about.
 And so I love the fact that on several occasions, I have spoken and felt my voice was heard.

 In terms of my best experiences outside academics, I love the balance between schoolwork and social activities—especially the happy hours and hangouts.

-What internships have you had so far during your time at McCourt?
+What internships did you have during your time at McCourt?
 I worked as an Intern on a financial inclusion project with Georgetown University's Initiative on Innovation, Development and Evaluation (Gui2de).